 Finding good places to exchange your currency is less of a concern in Singapore.
 Most (if not all) places give fair rates.
 Even the currency exchange booths at Changi Airport aren’t bad.

 But if you want the best exchange rate, then Mustafa Foreign Exchange at Mustafa Centre in Little India is an excellent choice.
 Aside from offering some of the best rates in the city, they’re also open 24/7.
 If it’s too far from where you are, then you can check this website for a list of the 5 best money changers in Singapore.
 They’re in different parts of the city so you can find the one that’s closest to you.

 Another option is to withdraw SGD from an ATM.
 The rates are competitive, some say even better.
 If you do decide to withdraw SGD from an ATM, be sure to let your bank know as they may have to activate it for overseas use.
 That’s what I do before every trip.
 In my experience, my ATM card works in some machines but not in others.

 NOTE: Some ATM machines may ask you if you’d like to proceed “with or without conversion”.
 NEVER proceed “with conversion” because that would authorize the foreign bank operating the ATM to do the conversion instead of your local bank, which often results in terrible exchange rates.
 I’ve made this mistake before.
 According to this article on Medium, the difference between rates can be as high as 10% or more.

 Singapore isn’t that big but it’s such a diverse, multiracial city that you’ll find many interesting neighborhoods within its 720 sq km area.
 This is by no means a definitive list but here are five popular neighborhoods where you can stay in Singapore.

-For your convenience, I created the color-coded map below to help you see where all these recommended areas are: (Please note that marked areas are approximations only)
+For your convenience, I created the color-coded map below to help you see where all these recommended areas are.
+Click on the link for a live version of the map.
+(Please note that marked areas are approximations only)

 RED – Little India